jsenv/importmap-node-module/readme.md

 # Extensionless import warning

-If the code you wants to run contains one ore more extensionless path specifier, it will likely fail with `404 not found` in your browser (and even in Node.js).
+If the code you wants to run contains one ore more extensionless path specifier, it will not be found by your browser (not even by Node.js).

 <details>
   <summary>Extensionless path specifier example</summary>